059: Operations (II)

 2 Expect variability

 Some things are predictable.
-Others more random.
+Others are more random.

 In any case, assume that things will go astray.

-Mike Tyson said: "Everybody has a plan until they get punched in the mouth".
+"Everybody has a plan until they get punched in the mouth".

 But a resilient system can help you land on your feet.